 How to Paint New Plaster

-Painting a newly plastered wall requires more preparation than painting an ordinary wall.
+Painting a newly plastered or skimmed wall requires more preparation than painting an ordinary wall.

 This gives your plaster something to absorb, so the actual top layer of paint will stick and not soak into the plaster.

 The mist coat bonds with the plaster, giving the ideal painting surface.
-The best way to add a mist coat to your walls, as many decorators would recommend, is to use an airless paint sprayer.
-This is quick and will be a lot less messy than using a roller and brush.
+Many decorators recommend using an airless paint sprayer to add a mist coat to your walls.
+This is quick and much less messy than using a roller and brush.

-You can then use the paint sprayer to add the final topcoats of paint, too.
+You can then use the paint sprayer to apply the final topcoats.
 The sprayer pump just sits in the paint solution, so there’s no waste.

 To hire paint sprayers and other DIY equipment from Speedy, create an account and order online.